samirettali/kali/README.md

 # My Kali setup for CTFs
 This is my Kali Linux setup for CTFs.

 It uses Vagrant to create the virtual machine and Ansible to install and configure the software and the tools.

-It is based on the light version of Kali Linux .

 To download and build the virtual machine you just have to run the command `vagrant up` inside this repository.